 The Eye Movement Desensitization and Reprocessing model (EMDR) has shown to be the modality capable of the best results when treating addiction and co-occurring disorders.
 EMDR therapy helps patients make sense of past traumatic experiences.

 It’s very common for individuals with PTSD to have difficulty processing their past traumatic events, and EMDR helps these people manage their difficult memories with less distress.

 Trauma-Informed Care at Reflections Recovery Center

 EMDR provides excellent results for extreme cases of PTSD and trauma.
-As a facility that treats men only, Reflections Recovery Center has a team with specific insight into what best helps those who come to us for help.
-Rather than working from a spectrum of theories, we focus on what works best for the men who come to us.
+Reflections Recovery Center has a team with specific insight into what best helps those who come to us for help.
+Rather than working from a spectrum of theories, we focus on what works best for the clients who come to us.

 With that knowledge, our patients undergo EMDR and several other trauma-informed therapies to learn how to manage their difficult memories and form healthier coping mechanisms.